Emotional, cognitive, and neuroeducation support after Acquired Brain Injury

 You Do Not Have To Walk Through This Alone

-If you’ve been feeling lost, stuck, or unsure where to turn, please hear this clearly:
+If you’ve been feeling lost, stuck, or unsure where to turn:

 You don’t have to minimize your symptoms.